 Whatever your dreams and desires for a lifelong and fulfilling work life, Hunter Business School has a vocational program for everyone.
-Choose amongst medical, business, and computer technology: Medical Assistant, Computer Technician Networking Specialist, Medical Billing Specialist, Medical Office Administration, Web Application Design and Development, Practical Nursing or Diagnostic Medical Sonography (Ultrasound).
-To find more about the Programs Offered, click here.
+Choose amongst business, health care, and technology:

-- Complete an interview with an Admissions representative.
+- Complete an interview with an Admissions representative

-- Submit an application for admissions, a signed enrollment agreement, and the required registration fee.
+- Submit an application for Admissions, a signed enrollment agreement, and the required registration fee

-- Demonstrate English language proficiency.
+- Demonstrate English language proficiency

-- Be at least 17 years old at the time of enrollment.
+- Be at least 17 years old at the time of enrollment

-- Complete all required financial aid applications and/or a tuition payment plan.
+- Complete all required financial aid applications and/or a tuition payment plan

 For more information about our graduation rates, the median debt of students who completed the program, and other consumer data regarding programs leading to gainful employment, please visit Consumer Data Regarding Programs Leading to Gainful Employment.

 Events View All

 You spend a lot of time at work so enjoying your job is important.
 So, if it’s time to move on, becoming a medical assistant